 I have located a source of mushrooms that, in my opinion, offers the ultimate in mycelium benefits and is a fermented product.

-Before I tell you more about the mushroom varieties included in my Whole Food Mushroom Complex, let me introduce you to the extraordinary company we’ve selected to produce our unique blend.
+Before I tell you more about the mushroom varieties included in my Fermented Mushroom Complex, let me introduce you to the extraordinary company we’ve selected to produce our unique blend.

 The company, Mushroom Matrix (M2), led by an expert team of Mycologists, has worked with mushroom species from around the world since the 1980’s.